 Analysis and Test Results

-Breathability in a pair of yoga pants is a combination of three things: the weight of the material, which affects how hot you get, the ability to vent your perspiration, or wicking, and the drying time.
+Breathability accounts for 25% of the overall scores.
+It is a combination of a few things: the weight of the material, which affects how hot you become, the ability to vent your perspiration or wicking, and the drying time.
 A final "cosmetic" consideration is how the material changes in color when wet.
-Some materials barely register a difference, and others leave you with embarrassing sweat stains, but more on that in a minute.
-The chart below shows the ranking of each pant in this metric.
+Some materials barely register a difference, and others leave you with noticeable sweat stains.

-When testing for breathability, we wore each pair multiple times to the same yoga room for the same type of yoga class (Vinyasa) over several months.
-The temperature in the room was consistent, and while there might have been slight differences in perspiration output on a day to day basis, by doing the same level of vigorous practice we got a great sense of how the various pairs fared in this category.
-We noted how we felt at the end of our practice, what the pants looked like, the amount of perspiration on the pant, and the change in color if any.
+We wore each pair multiple times to the same yoga room for the same vinyasa class over several months when testing for breathability.
+The temperature in the room was consistent.
+While there might have been slight differences in our perspiration output daily, by doing the same level of vigorous practice, we got a great sense of how the various pairs fared in this category.
+We noted how we felt at the end of our practice, what the pants looked like, the sweat on the pants, and any color changes.

 Ease of Movement